knightjoel/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Select **Get started** to open the Amazon Connect Contact Center Manager (CCM) welcome screen
+1. Select **Get started** to open the Amazon Connect Contact Center Manager (CCM) welcome screen.
+When prompted, you want to allow the browser to access your microphone.
+This will allow you to answer calls from your browser.

 1. Select **Let's go** to claim a phone number

-1. Select **United States +1**, **Direct Dial**, and choose a phone number from the numbers provided
+1. Select **Canada+1**, **Direct Dial**, and choose a phone number from the numbers provided.
+Click **Next**.
+    > If you are concerned about the Area Code location, you can check its geography from the following wikipedia link: https://en.wikipedia.org/wiki/List_of_North_American_Numbering_Plan_area_codes#Canada

-1. Dial the phone number you selected in step 3 from another phone (e.g. your mobile phone) and choose **1** from the voice menu to connect with an agent; you can then use the Amazon Connect Contact Control Panel to accept the call
+1. You can now make a test call and get the default Connect experience.
+Dial the phone number you selected in step 3 (displayed on screen) from another phone (e.g. your mobile phone).
+Once connected, choose **1** from the voice menu to connect with an agent; the Amazon Connect Contract Control Panel (the current page) will then prompt you to answer the call.
 	> It may take a few minutes before the claimed phone number is active.

-1. Choose **Continue** to get to the Amazon Connect Contact Center Manager App (CCM); poke around a bit to see what's available
+1. Choose **Continue** to get to the Amazon Connect Contact Center Manager App (CCM).
+Feel free to click around to see what is available.
+    * On the screen, you will see the **Configuration Guide** that will step you through the configuration of your call center.
+You can **Hide the guide** in the upper right corner.
+    * Once you **Hide the guide** (in the upper right corner), you will see some basic analytics.
+You should have a summary of the test calls that you made.
+    * You can **configure** the appearance of your dashboard using the button on the upper right side.
+Be sure you **Save** after you make your changes.
+    * on the left hand side, you will see a series of icons.
+This is where you access the details of Connect.
+You can hover the mouse over each icon and then click on the fly-out menu.
-	> If you accepted a call, it should show up under the Contact search option.
+   	> If you accepted a call, you can search for it through the Contact Search option.
+Navigate with the left-hand menu and select Metrics and Quality (second icon) > Contact Search.
+You can then search for your call.
 </p></details>

 ### Configure contact flow